keboola/developers-docs/extend/registration/deployment.md

 {: .image-popup}
 ![Screenshot -- Build and Deploy Log](/extend/registration/deploy-log-1.png)

 If no errors occurred, the application is now deployed into KBC.
-You can verify that in the Developer Portal, the application repository and tag were automatically set:
+In the Developer Portal, you can verify that the application repository and tag were automatically set:

 {: .image-popup}